ckormanyos/wide-decimal/README.md

   - moderate efficiency over the entire wide precision range,
   - portability,
   - clean header-only C++11 design.
-  - scalability with small memory footprint ready for _bare-metal_ embedded systems.
+  - scalability with small memory footprint appropriate for _bare-metal_ embedded systems.

 # Details
 Wide-Decimal has been tested with numerous compilers for target systems ranging from 8 to 64 bits.